Force over Distance: Chapter 42

 “Yeah,” Young replied.

 “Yes well,” Rush sighed, his fingers tangling in Young’s curls.
-“Never a dull moment I’m afraid.”
+“Never a dull moment, I’m afraid.”

 They were inches apart.

-“C’mon genius,” he said gently.
+“C’mon genius,” he breathed.
 “Do what you wanna do.”

-With an icy burst of horror he realized that whatever this thing was—it wasn’t Rush.
+With an icy burst of horror, he realized that whatever this thing was—it wasn’t Rush.

 Like it gave a damn.